 Bathrooms and concession car with snacks and gifts are available on the train.

-The new 2022 schedule features a mix of offerings.
+The 2023 schedule features a mix of offerings.

 Full Excursion Trips